 Somewhere in that update, Claire said she loved to read and wanted to know which of my books should she start with?
 Because of the current pandemic, I replied, Malthus Revisited .
 In explaining a bit about the protagonist, Lindsey McCall, I made a fleeting mention of my conversion to Catholicism not long after I went to Greece.
 Alone.
 This isn’t just a regular mystery novel, there’ll be spiritual elements…

 I thought she would remember the Greece trip because it was during my last summer in Houston.
-When my life and short tenure in my job became uncomfortably public.
+When my personal life and remaining tenure in my job became uncomfortably public.

 When she returned to that comment later in out conversation, and asked, “Why did you become a Catholic?”
 I hesitated.